realmliang/firstTest/README.md

-Tis is a description for the project
+This is a description for the project